COURT AND LEGAL INTERPRETER CERTIFICATION

 All fifty states are members of the National Center for State Courts (NCSC), and have access to statistically valid, performance based, court interpreter certification exams through the Council of Language Access Coordinators (CLAC), which is housed in the Language Access Services Section (LASS) of the NCSC.
 Currently, there are certification exams available for 13 languages.
 For more information, visit http://www.ncsc.org/Services-and-Experts/Areas-of-expertise/Language-access/Written-and-Oral-Exam-Resources.aspx.

 In addition, individual states may offer interpreting credentials in other languages.
 Please check with the court interpreting program in your own state to obtain further information: Language Access Programs by State.

 State court interpreter certification is not currently recognized as a valid credential at the national level, as it is subject to reciprocity requirements that vary by state.

 Federal Court Certification

 The federal courts offer a statistically valid, criterion referenced and performance based court interpreter certification exam for Spanish language interpreters.
 In the past, the federal courts also certified Navajo and Haitian Creole interpreters.
 Federal court interpreter certification is recognized as a valid credential at the national level by both state and federal courts.
 For more information, visit http://www.ncsc.org/fcice.

 The Registry of Interpreters for the Deaf (RID) offers a generalist certification for sign language interpreters as well as a specialist certification in legal interpreting.
 The National Consortium of Interpreter Education Centers (NCIEC) has best practice information for American Sign Language interpreters working in legal and quasi-legal settings.

 The American Translators Association

-The American Translators Association offers a generalist translation certification in various languages.
-ATA's certification is not specifically designed for court and legal interpreters and translators.
+The American Translators Association (ATA) offers a generalist translation certification in various languages.
+ATA's certification does not assess interpreting skills in any way, and is not specifically designed to assess legal translation skills.